evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 ### Unexpirable Host Sleep Schedules

-For unexpirable hosts, Evergreen has introduced a new feature called a host sleep schedule, which allows you to control when you'd like your unexpirable host to be on or off.
-A sleep schedule lets you choose recurring times of the week when you want your host to be on, and when it's okay for Evergreen to turn it off.
-For example, you could set a sleep schedule where your host is on during your work hours from 10 am to 6 pm between Monday and Friday and otherwise turn it off overnight and during weekends.
+For unexpirable hosts, Evergreen has introduced a new feature called a host sleep schedule, which allows you to control when you'd like your unexpirable host to be automatically turned on or off.
+A sleep schedule lets you choose recurring times of the week when you want your host to be on, and when it's okay for it to be turned off.
+For example, you could set a sleep schedule where your host is on during your work hours from 10 am to 6 pm between Monday and Friday and otherwise let it turn it off overnight and during weekends.
 Setting a sleep schedule ensures your host is on when you're working, while also stopping the host when it's not being actively used.
 This is important to ensure that hosts are being efficiently utilized and to avoid over-spending on long-lived AWS resources when they're idle.

 In the Spruce UI, you can pick a sleep schedule for your host when creating the unexpirable host or editing an existing unexpirable host: